cucumber/cucumber-jvm/RELEASING.md

 ## Last bits ##

-Finally update the dependency in example projects:
+Wait for the release to show up on maven central.
+Then update the dependency in example projects:

 * https://github.com/cucumber/cucumber-java-skeleton